Jviiith/Open-Policy-Agent/README.md

 # Rego Overview (OPA)

-## Generating a JSON Excution plan
+## Generating a JSON Execution plan
 Due to OPA working with JSON, there's a need to generate an execution plan from Terraform and put it into JSON format.

 * To generate an execution plan (**bash**):